xapple/cbmcfs3_runner/README.md

 # `cbmcfs3_runner` version 0.4.0

-Here, `cbmcfs3_runner` is a python package for dealing with the automation and running of a complex series of models involving the European economy, carbon budgets and their interactions.
+`cbmcfs3_runner` is a python package for dealing with the automation and running of a complex series of models involving the European economy, carbon budgets and their interactions.
 Notably in relation to the CBM-CFS3 model developed by Canada.

 ## Warnings